 INTRODUCTORY LETTER

-Dear Sir/Madam,

 The United Nations Population Fund (UNFPA), an international development agency, invites sealed bids for the supply of services of renovation of office in Lesotho.

 The reference UNFPA/LSO/2018/01 must be written on the envelope containing the offers.